Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Conclusions

 \section{Conclusions}

-Our results demonstrate that template matching relies more on low-level visual attributes, like texture, than higher-level attributes, like shape.
-However, it is shown that slightly increasing the shape bias of a CNN (by changing the method of training the network) and combining the outputs of a range of convolutional layers produces a feature-space in which template matching can be achieved with greater accuracy.
-We believe that this is because the combination low-level features, that can accurately locate the target, and high-level features, that are more tolerant to appearance changes enables more robust recognition and localisation of the target object.
+Our results demonstrate that slightly increasing the shape bias of a CNN (by changing the method of training the network) produces more distinguishable features in which template matching can be achieved with greater accuracy.
 By running a large number of experiments we determined the best combination of convolutional features from our shape-biased VGG19 on which to perform template matching with the DIM algorithm.
 This same feature-space was shown to improve the performance of most other template matching algorithms as well.
 The DIM algorithm applied to our new feature-space produces state-of-art results on two benchmark datasets.
-We further implemented the ECO tracker with our new trained models and trained SiamFC using the proposed training method.
-The results demonstrate that increasing the shape bias of a CNN could also improve the accuracy of object tracking.